 - Using an electric mixer, cream together the butter and sugar, about 2 minutes.
-Lower mixer speed and add eggs one at a time.
-Then add vanilla.
+Lower mixer speed and add egg and vanilla.
 Raise speed and continue mixing until light and fluffy, about 3 minutes.

 - On low speed, gradually add flour mixture.
 Mix until combined.